mesn1985/msdo.oauth/Readme.md

 In fact this project **disregards most security aspects of the Identity server configuration**.
 For examples of proper Identity server, please referer to [IdentityServer4 documentation](https://docs.duendesoftware.com/identityserver/v7).
 The sole purpose of this project is to demonstrate the flow of access tokens in OAuth.

+A video presentation of the project in danish can be viewed at [Youtube project presentation video](https://youtu.be/bwVD3xjuAp8)

 ## Quick start

 Clone this repository to your local hard drive.
 From the **root of the repository folder**, execute the command ```Docker compose up``` and await the start of all containers(The start time depends on your hardware).
 Then enter the graylog administration GUI, by navigating to the  URL [127.0.0.1:9000](http://127.0.0.1:9000) in your browser and login the credentials `Username:admin` and `password:admin`.
 In the Graylog GUI, click _Dashboards_.